schmengler/PdfBox/README.md

 ```

 ## PHPUnit tests
-To run the Unit Tests, change the environment variable pdfbox-jar to the full path of your PdfBox jar file.
-See *phpunit.xml*
+To run the unit tests, change the environment variable `pdfbox-jar` to the full path of your PdfBox jar file.
+See *phpunit.xml.dist*